currymike123/CS1/week1_intro.md

 Before we can start writing code we need to setup our development environment.
 A <b>development environment</b> is a collection of tools that we use to write code.

-This is your code notebook, where you will all your work will be done, so make sure you have it setup correctly and that you are comfortable using it.
+This will include the <b>Java language</b> and a <b>text editor</b>, where all your work will be done.
+Therefore, make sure it is set up correctly and that you are comfortable using it

 ---